Ryan Seacrest Hits The Beach With Rumored New Girlfriend, ‘Mystery Woman’ Yet To Be Identified

 Shayna has not publicly commented on the breakup news.

-Before his rollercoaster romance with Shayna, which was on-and-off for nearly eight years, Ryan was in a serious relationship with another pretty blonde with a great figure– Dancing with the Stars alum Julianne Hough.
+Before his rollercoaster romance with Shayna, which was on-and-off for nearly eight years, Ryan was in a serious relationship with another pretty blonde with a great figure — Dancing with the Stars alum Julianne Hough.